-Mythology IAI: H9 901
+LIT 139 -Mythology IAI: H9 901

 Mythology is an introductory course in reading, analyzing, and discussing the more important myths, studying what distinguishes mythology from other story forms, and noting the influences of mythology on traditional literature.
-Graded written work (a minimum of 9 - 12 typed pages) may include critical responses, essay examinations, formal research papers, critiques, and/ or group presentations, in addition to any journals, class notes, or other informal responses.
+Graded written work (a minimum of 9-12 typed pages) may include critical responses, essay examinations, formal research papers, critiques, and/or group presentations, in addition to any journals, class notes, or other informal responses.
 Prerequisite: Sufficiently high placement score resulting in placement in ENG 101, or grade of "C" or better in ENG 099.
+Credit: 3 semester hours Lecture: 3 Lab: 0

-The Bible as Literature
+LIT 140 -The Bible as Literature

-IAI: H5 901 The Bible as Literature is an introductory course in reading, analyzing, and discussing the literature of the Bible: the quality and style of its literary forms and its influence on English and American literature.
+IAI: H5 901 1.1 The Bible as Literature is an introductory course in reading, analyzing, and discussing the literature of the Bible: the quality and style of its literary forms and its influence on English and American literature.
 Graded written work (a minimum of 9 -12 typed pages) may include critical responses, essay examinations, formal research papers, critiques, and/or group presentations, in addition to any journals, class notes, or other informal responses.
-Prerequisite: Sufficiently high placement score resulting in placement in ENG 101, or grade of "C" or better in
+Prerequisite: Sufficiently high placement score resulting in placement in ENG 101, or grade of "C" or better in ENG 099.
+Credit: 3 semester hours Lecture: 3 Lab: 0